 Moving into a nursing home should not require future residents and their families to consider worst-case scenarios.
 After all, these facilities must obtain licensure from both the State and Federal governments.
 The employees must also have extensive training to watch after the residents and provide proper medical treatment and security.

 Unfortunately, despite the many precautionary measures in place, nursing home abuse remains common.
 Victims have the right to seek compensation for their losses from both their abusers and their enablers.
-If you suspect that a loved one is suffering from nursing home abuse, get in touch with an experienced injury attorney right away.
+If you suspect that a loved one is suffering from nursing home abuse, get in touch with an experienced injury attorney at Smith Hulsey Law right away.
 A Flowery Branch nursing home abuse lawyer is ready to explain the rights of nursing home residents and to demand that liable parties provide the payments needed to set things right.

 Nursing home residents have the right to expect peace and security.
 All long-term care facilities are obligated to not only protect residents from accidental harm but also ensure that those employed in these facilities have the training necessary for these roles.